unibo-spe/spe-slides/content/09-containerization/_index.md

 CMD npm run service
 ```

-to be built by means of the command: `docker build -t PATH`
+to be built by means of the command: `docker build PATH`
 - `PATH` is the host path containing the `Dockerfile`

 ---